 It’s important to seek to understand the search language that you potential customers are using when they are searching for a business like yours.
 In many cases, long tail keywords will be searched for because more and more people are using voice searches from mobile devices.
-For example, if you were looking for a digital marketing firm in your hometown, you probably wouldn’t search for digital marketing, you would search for “digital marketing firm near me” or “digital marketing firm in Chesapeake, VA”, etc. You might even ask a question such as “what is the best rated digital marketing company in Chesapeake, VA?”
+For example, if you were looking for a digital marketing firm in your hometown, you probably wouldn’t search for digital marketing, you would search for “digital marketing firm near me” or “digital marketing firm in Franklin, VA”, etc. You might even ask a question such as “what is the best rated digital marketing company in Franklin, VA?”
 These search terms are long tail versions of the head keyword “digital marketing”, but they are in a natural language format that many people are using when searching the web.
 You should take some time to think through the variations of the keywords and their long tail counterparts that you would use to find a business like yours.
 The keyword tools I listed above will also suggest several variations of each keyword that you search for.
 I suggest that you create a spreadsheet (or other digital document) to track the head keyword along with all of the long tail versions that you want to rank for.

 Here is an example of what I am talking about: